mogilvie/GdprBundle/README.md

         ;
 ```

-You can validate the entered value in the form before the data transformer converts it to a PersonalData object as normal.
-There is no need to use the PersonalData constraint within the form.
+In most cases you validate the entered value in the enitity using the PersonalData constraint to wrap other constraints.
+This is because the submitted data has been through the data transformer.

+If you are validating in the form then you do not need to use the PersonalData constraint.
+Just use your constraints as normal.

 ```php
 <?php